Eric J. Wittenberg: Books and articles

 "Gettysburg Magazine", "North & South", "Blue & Gray", "Hallowed Ground, America’s Civil War", and "Civil War Times Illustrated" have published over two dozen of Wittenberg's articles on cavalry in the American Civil War.

-Wittenberg has been on the board of directors for North and South Magazine.
+Wittenberg had been on the board of directors for North and South Magazine.
 He was a founding member and past president of the Central Ohio Civil War Roundtable.